How to Enhance Your Projects with Bower Configuration

 }

-It tells Bower to create and save the libraries installed in the folder named components.
+This configuration directs Bower to store installed libraries in a folder named components.

-Bower JSON is a file that defines your project as a Bower package.
-The file specifies the project name, version, the project dependencies as well as information that is very helpful to keep tracking and documenting your project.
+The Bower JSON file defines your project as a Bower package.
+This file includes details like project name, version, and dependencies, which are crucial for tracking and documenting your project.

-…and a new file named bower.json will be created in your project directory.
+After confirming the details, Bower will create a new file named bower.json in your project directory.

 <link rel="stylesheet" href="http://cdnjs.cloudflare.com/ajax/libs/normalize/3.0.0/normalize.min.css">